Narcan (Naloxone) Drug Overdose Treatment

 • Heart attack

-3. Are there any Risks of Narcan?
+3. Can Narcan be Abused?
+Are there any Risks of Narcan?

 The main risk of Narcan use is that the patient may relapse into an overdose.
 This can occur since the opioid active remains active in the body longer than Narcan.
 Therefore, a patient needs to be monitored after the administration of Narcan by medical professionals.
 Additionally, acute withdrawal symptoms can begin immediately after Narcan administration, which can be dangerous.
 Especially in infants, the risk of acute withdrawal symptoms onset is higher.
-Therefore, it is essential that professional medical help be sought right after Narcan is given.
+Therefore, professional medical help must be sought right after Narcan is given.

 Acute drug abuse withdrawal symptoms can include.